taboola/taboola-android-js/README.md

 </script>
 ```

-**'page-type-values-received-from-your-Taboola-account-manager'**: pass the internal app representation of the page as received from Taboola account manager (needed if you're widget is showing organic content. otherwise, you can use 'auto').
+**'page-type-values-received-from-your-Taboola-account-manager'**: pass the internal app representation of the page as received from Taboola account manager.

-**'pass-url-here'**: pass the canonical url (web representation) of the app page - this is needed for us to crawl the page to get contextual and meta data
+**'pass-url-here'**: pass the canonical url (web representation) of the app page - this is needed for us to crawl the page to get contextual and meta data.

 **'publisher-id'**: replace it with the publisher ID recieved from your Taboola account managaer.